redhat-beyond/AcadeMe/contributing.md

 - Give sample code if you can.
 - What actually happens.
 - Make it visual - use photos and screenshots if you can.
+- If the issue represents a feature needed to be implemented, write acceptance criteria for it!

 People love thorough bug reports.
 I'm not even kidding.